 On the basis of the information collected from the distribution companies, it has already been possible to identify the main measures that have been introduced, and those that seem to bring the best results.
-These measures are the following
+These measures are the following:

 - 1. Restructuring of the MV network

+- 2. Knowledge/client census

-- 2. Connecting customers to the switchyard equipped with metering systems (geo-referencing)
+- 3. Connecting customers to the switchyard equipped with metering systems (geo-referencing)

-- 3. Monitoring customers
+- 4. Monitoring customers

+- 5. Awareness campaigns

-- 4. Strengthening the legal context by enforcing penalties and sanctions
+- 6. Strengthening the legal context by enforcing penalties and sanctions

-- 5. Smart meters or communicating systems
+- 7. Smart meters or communicating systems